OneKey-Network/addressability-framework/mvp-spec/README.md

 Key features of PAF include:

-- signing transmissions and request with private keys
+- making available alongside the ad an Audit Log of entities involved
-- making available alongside the ad an audit log of entities involved
+- signing Seeds, Transmissions Requests, Transmissions Responses, User Id and Preferences, and all messages sent to or from the Operator

 ## Nodes